Looking up for late spring stargazing

 Leo, the lion

-In the south-west, Leo the Lion prowls across the night sky.
+In the south west, Leo the Lion prowls across the night sky.
 This constellation, which includes a bright star called Regulus, represents the Nemean lion slain by Heracles or his Roman equivalent, Hercules, depending on which story you prefer!
 This was the first of the twelve labours of Heracles.
-At dusk on 30 May 2020 the first quarter moon will appear in Leo, with Regulus to its right.

 Corona Borealis, the northern crown